KayakTom/Game-Hub/Conventions.md

 # Programming Conventions:

 1. COMMENT CODE WITH JAVADOC!!
+(Not completely required)
 2. Camel Case for Functions, Pascal Case for Classes, Interfaces, etc.
-3. Always pull to local repo before starting any work to try avoid conflicts
+3. Always pull to local repo before starting any work to try avoid conflicts (unless branched off)
-4. Always commit and push when finished with segment
+4. Always commit and push when finished with segment (where applicable)
 5. Branch off from main for every new segment and push branch to repo so others can view changes and help where needed
 6. Once branch complete, delete the branch
+7. When merging, create a pull request to be reviewed before merge takes place
+8. Have fun and program when/where you can!